Microsoft: Cloud Solution Design

 - Embraces and extends proven Cloud best practices, from NIST, Cloud Security Alliance, et al.

-Cloud Solution Design can mostly simply be thought of as a process of “XaaS Mapping”, refering to identifying which particular type of Cloud service might be the best fit for your particular business requirement(s).
+Cloud Solution Design can fundamentally be thought of as a process of “XaaS Mapping”, refering to identifying which particular type of Cloud service might be the best fit for your particular business requirement(s).

 In the Microsoft presentation on slide 50 they show this XaaS Mapping, which they describe as ‘Cloud Pattern Matching’.